Place des Vosges: History

 The square was often the place for the nobility to chat, and served as a meeting place for them.
-This was so until the Revolution.
+This was so until the French Revolution.

-Before the square was completed, Henri IV ordered Place Dauphine to be laid out.
+Before the square was completed, Henri IV ordered the Place Dauphine to be laid out.
 Within a mere five-year period, the king oversaw an unmatched building scheme for the ravaged medieval city: additions to the Louvre Palace, the Pont Neuf, and the Hôpital Saint Louis as well as the two royal squares.

-Cardinal Richelieu had an equestrian bronze of Louis XIII erected in the centre (there were no garden plots until 1680).
+Cardinal Richelieu had an equestrian bronze of Louis XIII erected in the centre.
 In the late 18th century, while most of the nobility moved to the Faubourg Saint-Germain district, the square managed to keep some of its aristocratic owners until the Revolution.
-It was renamed Place des Vosges in 1799 when the département of Vosges became the first to pay taxes supporting a campaign of the Revolutionary army.
-The Restoration returned the old royal name, but the short-lived Second Republic restored the revolutionary one in 1870.
+It was briefly renamed "Place de la Fabrication-des-Armes" (the place were weapons are produced) then in 1800, it was formally renamed to Place des Vosges in honor of the département of Vosges which was the first to pay taxes supporting a campaign of the Revolutionary army.
+From 1814 until 1830, and from 1852 until 1870, the name was changed back to the original by the Restoration monarchs.
+In 1830 the name was briefly switched to being "Place de la République".
+Finally in 1870 the revolutionary name was restored.

 Today the square is planted with a bosquet of mature lindens set in grass and gravel, surrounded by clipped lindens.